yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmditabinfo-class.md

 ### <a name="parameters"></a>Parametry
  [in] *ar*
- A [CArchive — klasa](../../mfc/reference/carchive-class.md) obiektu do zserializowania.
+ A [klasie CArchive](../../mfc/reference/carchive-class.md) obiektu do zserializowania.

 ## <a name="see-also"></a>Zobacz też
  [Klasa CMDIFrameWndEx](../../mfc/reference/cmdiframewndex-class.md)